-Majolica Mania: Transatlantic Pottery in England and the United States, 1850-1915, a fully illustrated, two-volume catalogue edited by Susan Weber with Catherine Arbuthnott, Jo Briggs, Eleanor Hughes, Earl Martin, and Laura Microulis, will be published by Bard Graduate Center and the Walters Art Museum in association with Yale University Press.
+Majolica Mania: Transatlantic Pottery in England and the United States, 1850-1915, a fully illustrated, threevolume catalogue edited by Susan Weber with Catherine Arbuthnott, Jo Briggs, Eleanor Hughes, Earl Martin, and Laura Microulis, will be published by Bard Graduate Center and the Walters Art Museum in association with Yale University Press.
 Essays examine topics and questions related to the design, production, and dissemination of majolica worldwide.
-In addition to the editors, authors include Regina Lee Blaszczyk (Professor of Business History & Leadership Chair in the History of Business and Society, University of Leeds); Julius Bryant (Keeper of Word & Image, Victoria and Albert Museum); Miranda Goodby (Senior Curator of Ceramics at The Potteries Museum & Art Gallery, Stoke-on-Trent Museums); Sequoia Miller (Chief Curator at The Gardiner Museum); Gaye Blake Roberts (Curator, The Wedgwood Museum); and Rebecca Wallis (Curator at National Trust).
+In addition to the editors, authors include Julius Bryant (Keeper of Word & Image, Victoria and Albert Museum); Miranda Goodby (Senior Curator of Ceramics at The Potteries Museum & Art Gallery, Stoke-on-Trent Museums); Sequoia Miller (Chief Curator at The Gardiner Museum); Gaye Blake Roberts (Honorary Senior Research Fellow, V&A Research Institute); and Rebecca Wallis (Curator at National Trust).
 Many of the pieces illustrated have never been previously published.